“We just put a video up on our website… it’s really cool, but nobody is watching it”

 2. Get the message right.

-“Getting the message right” is the single most important AND the single most difficult thing you can do in marketing.
+“Getting the message right” is the single most important AND the single most difficult thing to do.
 Your message underpins everything you do in marketing.
-It’s the answer to the ‘what’ question.
 What are you going to say and why are you saying it?
 You should not be thinking of ‘creative’ at this point.
 You shouldn’t be thinking about styles and treatments and yet that is often what happens in corporate video production.
 The tail wags the dog.
 Someone sees a video and then wants to shoehorn in ‘some of your product or corporate stuff’ into that idea.
 THIS STEP IS WHERE MOST CORPORATE VIDEOS FAIL.
 (I figured bold and all-caps would really help me make my point…).

 “The message” is not the final script.
 The ‘message’ is knowing the things that you want to communicate to your audience.
 It’s knowing what stirs your clients giblets.
 It’s knowing what your customers really care about and packaging what you do in a way that they will understand and believe… and knowing what will compel your customers to take that next step, wherever they happen to be in your sales cycle.